Definition of Alpha-Beta Pruning

 3. Improvements Over Minimax

 AB Pruning algorithm is built on the fundamentals of Minimax and improvised with search optimization features.
 It reduces the number of nodes searched in the game hierarchy and saves time and resources.
 For Maximizer it computes the maximum value of minimum gain and it is stored in a parameter called Alpha and for Minimizer it computes minimum values of maximum loss and it is stored in a parameter called Beta.
-The values stored in Alpha and Beta decides the way the search operation is executed.
+The values stored in Alpha and Beta decide the way the search operation is executed.

 The depth of the nodes to be examined is exponentially higher in AB algorithm and it cannot be reduced but the number of nodes to be examined can be reduced drastically by eliminating the nodes that do not contribute any value to the outcome and this elimination process is called as pruning.

-Functions of Alpha Beta Pruning
+Functions of Alpha-Beta Pruning